tmobile/magentaA11y/_checklist-native/wheel-picker.md

 ## iOS

 ### Developer notes
-- Spinners and pickers provide a quick way to select one value from a set.
-Dropdowns/ Spinners/ Pickers all follow this page's guidance
-- Use native menus when at all possible vs a custom element, as it will handle expected behavior without additional development effort
-- Screen reader focus moves to the picker or spinner when it opens.
-Sometimes it takes one swipe to enter spinner on Android
+- Screen reader focus moves to the picker when it opens
-- "Picker item, adjustable" "swipe up or down to adjust the value" for custom actions on the picker are the common announcements on iOS.
+- "Picker item, adjustable" "swipe up or down to adjust the value" for custom actions on the picker are the common announcements.
 Done button closes picker and screen reader focus should move to the button that opened the picker
-- "Dropdown list" or "pop up window" often brings up a modal on Android.
-Focus remains in modal or back to triggering button.
-Swipe anywhere on screen with two fingers can close modal
-- The value or option that the user chose must be announced along with the name and role

 ### Name
-- Programmatic name describes the purpose of the control.
-- It is the name of the element that opens the wheel picker.
+- Programmatic name describes the purpose of the control that opens the picker.
 - If visible text label exists, the programmatic name should match the visible text label.
     - **Note:** Setting a programmatic name while a visible text label exists may cause VoiceOver to duplicate the announcement of the name.
 If this happens, hide the visible text label from VoiceOver recognization.
 - Placeholder text is NOT the programmatic name